billbudge/WebEditorFramework/examples/functioncharts/README.md

   <img src="./resources/signum2.svg"  alt="" title="Signum function.">
 </figure>

 Similarly we can define useful functions like increment, decrement, maximum, minimum, and absolute value.
 Note the use of the "< 0" function in the abs functionchart.
+TODO default value adapter.

 <figure>
   <img src="./resources/simpleFns.svg"  alt="" title="Comparisons, maximum, minimum, and absolute value.">